How to Make the Best DIY Emergency Candles

 Instructions for DIY Emergency Candles

-Since I use various glass jars in different sizes, I find it easiest to measure my soy flakes into the jars first thing before melting them into liquid wax.
+Since I use various glass jars in different sizes, I find it easiest to measure my soy flakes into the jars first, then melt them into liquid wax.

 So, to begin, pour soy wax into all your jars, leaving about ½" space on top.